getporter/porter/docs/content/install.md

 installed terraform mixin v0.3.0-beta.1 (0d24b85)
 ```

-All of the Porter authored mixins are published to `https://cdn.porter.sh/mixins/atom.xml`.
+All of the Porter-authored mixins are published to `https://cdn.porter.sh/mixins/atom.xml`.

 # Plugins